gvwilson/sensibleadventures/arecibo/arecibo.md

 *It takes a little over 49 million seconds for the return vehicle to reach Earth.
 By the time it does,
-a cascading Kessler event has filled low Earth orbit with shrapnel.
+a Kessler cascade has filled low Earth orbit with shrapnel.
 The RV parks itself in geosynchronous orbit over Sulawesi and waits for instructions that never come.
-One by one the artificially slow heartbeats of its passengers go still.*
+One by one the artificially slow hearts of its passengers go still.*

-*Black never learns their fate, though they suspect.
-The loss of space accelerates the collapse on the surface.
+*The loss of space accelerates the collapse on the surface.
-The last wild colony of bees dies on the same day that unit three comes back online.
+The last wild colony of bees dies on the same day Black brings unit three back online.
 Four years and a yottabyte of data later, as Black is fighting a mutant mold that threatens the delicate balance of life in the greenhouse, the last ground-based observatory on Earth is destroyed